 What to do in Tirana

 Albania can easily be accessed by plane, train, ferry/boat and car.
-Four countries that border Albania are Greece, Serbia, Montenegro and Macedonia.
+Four countries that border Albania are Montenegro, Kosova, North Macedonia and Greece.
 In my opinion, the best way to view all the places you want is by renting a car or comfortable campervan.
 Getting to and from places should happen your way and on your time.

 Honestly, I think the best way to visit the capital city of Tirane is by going on a tour.
 This guide will help navigate your way around the capital during your brief stay.

 Morning: Do a free walking tour in Tirana

 I would definitely recommend starting your day with a free walking tour.
 Your eyes don’t deceive you, there is a free walking tour in Tirana that is made up of volunteers.
 This tour lasts roughly 2 hours and it begins at the beautiful Opera House.
 This free tour includes visits to the Clock Tower, Mother Teresa Square, National Art Gallery, Piramida and Et’hem Bey Mosque, just to name a few.
 Since the walking tour last a couple of hours, use the rest of the morning to explore the city-unguided!
 You must visit the BunkArt.
 This area was built by the former dictator Enver Hoxha and was transformed into an underground artists’ gallery.

 Between walking tours and museum visits, don’t forget about lunch and dinner.
 An authentic Albanian barbeque should come from Tek Zgara Tirones.
 This place has amazing prices, delicious meals and good service.